KevinKra/My_notes/Google_IT/README.md

 _Computers use DC voltage_ so we need to convert it from _AC_ that flows in.
 The power supply does exactly that, it converts AC power to low voltage DC power.

 - The _flow_ or _pressure_ of power is regarded as to as **voltage**. **AMPS, or Amperage** is the pulling of electricity, as opposed to the "pushing" analogy for voltage.
 Voltage gives you every, per the flow, AMPs is the pulling of just enough that is needed.
 The more amperage a charger pulls, the faster it will charge a device. **Wattage** is the amount of voltage and amperage a system needs.
 It's better to have more **power supply** than less, since having too little will fail to start the machine.

+#### Peripherals

+- Anything that can be added to a computer, externally, is considered a **peripheral**. **USBs or Universal Serial Bus**'s are one of the most popular peripherals.
+There are 3 modern versions of the USB: USB 2.0 (transfer speed of 480 Mb/s), USB 3.0 (5 Gb/s), and USB 3.1 (10 Gb/s).
+There is an important distinction to make between _MB_ and _Mb/s_.
+MB or megabyte is a unit of storage, while **Mb/s or megabit per second, is a unit of data transfer rate.** Port sizes matter, if you plug a USB 2.0 into a 3.1 port, you will not get the 3.1's transfer speed, but it still is backward compatible.
+Generally, USB 2.0 ports are black, USB 3.0 ports are blue, and USB 3.1 ports are teal.

+There are many types of USB connectors, the most popular and recent one is the **type-C** connector, used for many types of connections including display and data transfer. **DVI cables** are a bit older than type-c connectors, generally just output video.
+Two standards that output both audio and display are the **HDMI** cable and the **Display Port**.
+Type-C connectors do more than just video and audio output, they can also transfer data and power.

 #### Key Technologies: